Knowledge base

 - Scroll down to the Permissions section.

-For more information, consult the Firefox documentation.
+For more information, see the Firefox documentation.

 ... on Google Chrome